|

 We have also announced 215 new RCMP officers for the province as well as a new designated policing unit for SkyTrain to patrol

+the corridor and ensure the safety of all SkyTrain users.
 The ministry has also led the development of a comprehensive strategy to attack the use and production of one of the most

 dangerous drugs on the street — crystal methamphetamine.
 British Columbia has pushed the federal government to increase the